mark-orion/PyFSPro/README.md

 * Blur - toggle blurring.
 * Hist - show input or output histogram (useful for camera adjustment).
 * BW - choose channel from various color spaces or LSB mask for random number generation (BW = Greyscale, R, G, B, H, S, V, Y, Cr, Cb, RND, RNDX)
-RND returns LSB * 127, RNDX 1 bit XOR masked LSB * 127.
-Odd frames are masked with 0, even frames with 1.
+RND returns LSB * 127
+RNDX works like RND but the output is XOR masked with a "chequerboard" array of ones and zeroes.
+In order to reduce bias, an inverted array is used for every second frame.
 * Save Config - save current configuration.
 The default save location is ./output/ and can be changed with the -od / --output_dir option.
 * Rec-Off - save the output stream as video or image sequence.
 The default save location is ./output/ and can be changed with the -od / --output_dir option.
 * HUD - Show vectorscope marker on the screen.